MattUnderwood/mattUnderwood.me---jekyll/_posts/2019-01-16-building-ubud-taxi-service.md

 layout: post
 title: Building Ubud Taxi Service
 category: Web Development
+excerpt: I recently visited the island of Bali (which is located in Indonesia).
+During my time there I met an awesome taxi driver named Dewa that was struggling to keep up with the changing technologies that his customers were using to arrange their transporation while in Bali.
+This interaction spurred me to create a website for Dewa to help him compete with the changing transporation landscape in Bali.
+Check out this post to learn more about the website I created and the process/technologies I used to get everything up and running.
 ---

 Backstory (Click here to skip to the coding/design section)